-Popups are everywhere because of one simple fact: they work.
-If you want to connect with users, have them give you their email plus contact details to create powerful marketing funnels, popups are a big part of making that happen.
+Believe it or not, pop-ups work – that’s why you see them everywhere.
+If you want to connect with users, have them give you their email plus contact details to create powerful marketing funnels, popups will make that happen.

 We’re going to walk you through key design basics you will want to think about when intending to generate high conversions and transform your business.

 Some customers will tell you that popups that appear in the middle of the screen annoy them, but they will certainly catch the eye.
 With this type of popup, you’re forcing people to look at what you show them, so you might want to think about the right time to deploy it.